marskuh/jdbc-tutorial/intellij/README.md

 If you want to use a different database, you simply have to drop the according JDBC drivers to the <a href="./libs">libs</a> directory and use a different JDBC connection string.

-## Run the Application
+## Run build the Application

-This project is set up as follows:
+The application can be run from IntelliJ by simply starting the classes, containing the `public static void main(...) methods`.
+Just hit the "play" button.

+However, in order to run the application outside the IDE, you have to understand the project setup:

-- IntelliJ will build an artifact `intellij.jar`, which contains all the classes and resources from this project
+- IntelliJ builds an artifact `intellij.jar`, which contains all the classes and resources from this project
-- IntelliJ will copy all dependencies from `lib` directory to the artifacts directory (`out/artifacts/intellij_jar`)
+- IntelliJ copies all dependencies from `lib` directory to the artifacts directory (`out/artifacts/intellij_jar`)
 - IntelliJ created a `META-INF/MANIFEST.MF` file, containing all information necessary to start the application
 - The default Main class is `SimpleExample`.

-In order to run the application, please invoke `Build -> Build Artifacts ... intellij:jar --> Build or Rebuild`.
+In order to "build" the application, please invoke `Build -> Build Artifacts ... intellij:jar --> Build or Rebuild`.

 This will perform the above mentioned steps.